powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-SetupBuilderEnvironment.md

 - `ph init` to start a new project and build a document model
 - `ph help` to get an overview of all the available commands

-This tool will be fundamental on your journey when creating, building, and running Document Models
+This tool will be fundamental on your journey when creating, building, and running Document Models.

 ___